-- 1/2 cup mayonnaise
+- ½ cup mayonnaise

-- 1/4 cup ketchup
+- ¼ cup ketchup

-- 2 tablespoons cooked crisp bacon minced
+- 2 tablespoons bacon (cooked crisp, minced)

-- 2 tablespoons fresh jalapeno minced
+- 2 tablespoons jalapeno (fresh, minced)

 - Mix all ingredients together and serve immediately.
 Use as a dip for fries or onion rings or as a spread for sandwiches and burgers.